I’m pretty damn excited to be heading south tomorrow for an epic Christmas/New Year road trip!

 While my road trip will be starting in Florida, it will also be taking me through a few of those stereotypical southern states, including Georgia, Louisiana, and Texas!
 Here’s the itinerary for my 2 week southern US road trip.

-I’ll be starting in Miami, and aside from hitting up the famous South Beach, I’ll also be exploring Little Havana, the Art Deco District, and Wynwood Walls.
+I’ll be starting in Miami, and aside from hitting up the famous South Beach, I’ll also be exploring Little Havana and the Art Deco District, then posing with murals at Wynwood Walls.

 Miami is featured in so many movies that I’m pretty excited to play out all the scenes from Scarface, There’s Something About Mary, and Casino Royale.
 Robert has also informed me that he’ll be playing out all the Grand Theft Auto Vice City challenges while we’re there (not for reals, don’t worry).